-In preparation for shoreline verification, the Survey Manager copied the project wide composite source file and cropped it to include only items contained on their assigned sheet.
-This cropped file is then saved as a HOB file named HXXXXX_Original_Comp_Source.HOB.
+The cropped composite source file, including lidar investigations, is then saved as a HOB file named HXXXXX\Original\Comp\Source.HOB.
 At this point no further edits are ever made to this HOB file and it is retained as the "starting point" to any subsequent changes discovered during shoreline verification.
-A copy of the original source HOB file is created and called HXXXXX_Field_Verified.HOB.
+A copy of the original source HOB file is created and called HXXXXX\Field\Verified.HOB.
 It is to this field verified HOB file that any edits are performed.

 The Survey Manager next creates a composite shoreline reference document, the paper representation of the shoreline that will be used to write observations in the field.
-The HXXXXX_Original_Comp_Source.HOB file is color coded by source using the SORIND source indicator and sent directly to the plotter from Notebook.
-The HXXXXX_Original_Comp_Source.HOB is also saved in an S-57 .000 format which can be directly opened in Hypack.
+The HXXXXX\Original\Comp\Source.HOB file is color coded by source using the SORIND source indicator and sent directly to the plotter from Notebook.
+The HXXXXX Original Comp Source.HOB is also saved in an S-57 .000 format which can be directly opened in Hypack for field reference and verification where necessary.